ianawilson/BbQuick/README.md

     - In general, clean up the parsley init function and how everything is triggered.
     - Make it more on-demand, or at least faster
 - Update docs and manifest version numbers! :)
+- Probably change updateCourses to use IDs since we have those now

 Long Term To Do